Jacklu0831/Jacklu0831.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I started my computer science PhD at NYU advised by <a href="https://mengyeren.com/">Mengye Ren</a>.
+I started my PhD in Computer Science at NYU, advised by <a href="https://mengyeren.com/">Mengye Ren</a>.